cajoshi/Text-Editor/README.md

 ### On windows

-You will need a Linux environment withing windows because this text editor interacts with the terminal at a low level using the <termios.h> header (which is not available on windows).
+You will need a Linux environment within windows because this text editor interacts with the terminal at a low level using the <termios.h> header (which is not available on windows).

 Gcc and make should come pre installed on linux but you can install it using: sudo apt-get install gcc make